vorakl/conf/i3/README.md

 * Network Connection (nm-connection-editor)
 * Appearance (lxappearance)

-Setting up monitor layouts is done using automaticaly by the custom shell script ~/bin/set-monitors.sh (don't forget SUID bit and  your user as an owneron it!) and an udev rule.
+Setting up monitor layouts is done automaticaly by the custom shell script ~/bin/set-monitors.sh (don't forget to set SUID bit and your user as an owner on it!) and an udev rule.
 Just in case, it's also available for a manual use via a hotkey (Win + Shift + M) Fixing paths in 99-monitor-hotplug.rules is required!

 Brightness is configured via xbacklight tool and native multimedia buttons on the keyboard

+Translation of texts from a Clipboard is done by Yandex translate (with help of ya-translate.sh).
+It's required getting the private API key on the Yandex translate web-site.
+Key hot-keys. directions of translation and language shoud be set in i3's config file accordingly to the existing example (look at # translation section)

 ### Required tools